Important things to know to avoid log deletion:

 If possible, send your answers via the message center; responses will be sent that way.
 If there are questions or if additional information is needed, you will be contacted.

-Copy and paste the following into your response to the CO preferably through the message center.
+Copy and paste the following into your response to the CO.
 Questions are based on both observation and cache text.

 1. Note the signs along the trail with footprints on them.
-How do they help with recovery of the land? (yes, I know what they say - answer the second part of the question, please.)
+What do they mean and how do they help with recovery of the land? (yes, I know what they say - answer the the question, please.)

 2. At the given coordinates, (outside, uphill) you will find a round object.
 Explain how this could be useful in determining your position in relationship to your surroundings.

 3. How much altitude (be exact - read the cache text) did the mountain lose as a result of the "Big Bang."

 4. Mount St. Helens is a stratovolcano.
 What does this mean?